Two chainsaw workers from scott fraser training discussing the start up sequence

 Frequently Asked Questions

 Look through the frequently asked questions about our tree surgery courses.
-Here you'll find questions ranging from what to wear to what equipment is used.
+Here you'll find questions ranging from what to wear, to what equipment is used.
 If your question is not answered, please call the office on 01825 627260

 Prices vary depending on each course (fees are on the course page).
 Our prices are for the training and assessment.
 Assessment days are booked prior to the course.